 In most cases, yes.
 Studies have shown that about 80% of women who are able to breast-feed before surgery are also able to do so afterward.

 We always ask patients who have previously had children about their ability to breast-feed during the consultation.
 We are struck by how many of these patients describe difficulties despite the large amount of breast tissue present.
 When we warn patients about the possibility that a breast reduction operation may interfere with breast-feeding, most are willing to accept this potential loss.
 To paraphrase these patients, “If you think my breasts are big now, you should have seen me when I was pregnant!
 I’m not going through that again.”

 Since breast tissue is actually removed during the operation, the technique used during the operation may affect the ability to breast feed afterward.
 We utilize a technique that has proven to be reliable in preserving the nerves, ducts, and blood supply to the nipple, and therefore most patients are able to breast-feed successfully after surgery.

 Rarely, the breast is so large that we must actually remove the nipple completely from the breast and place it back on as a graft.
 When we anticipate this will be required, we tell our patients preoperatively that they will not be able to breast-feed after surgery.
-In almost 18 years of breast reduction surgery, we have have used this technique very rarely, and these patients were past their childbearing years.
+In over 25 years of breast reduction surgery, we have have used this technique very rarely, and these patients were past their childbearing years.

 In summary, while most patients are able to breast-feed after a reduction we cannot guarantee it.
 If this is a risk you are unwilling to take, it might be better to delay your surgery until after you are finished having children.